kochen/www.matirola.nl/_posts/2015-02-02-Transportation.markdown

 * * *

 #### by Car
 Upon arrival at Schiphol, it's also possible to hire a car which will obviously give a bit more flexibility during the time of stay in the NL.
-All major car rentals (e.g. Sixt, Europcar, Budget, etc') have offices at Schiphol Plaza directly behind Arrivals 3 (opening hours from 06.00 to 23.00) from where you can pick up the [rented car](http://www.schiphol.nl/Travellers/ToFromSchiphol/CarRental.htm).
+All major car rentals (e.g. Sixt, Europcar, Budget, etc...) have offices at Schiphol Plaza directly behind Arrivals 3 (opening hours from 06.00 to 23.00) from where you can pick up the [rented car](http://www.schiphol.nl/Travellers/ToFromSchiphol/CarRental.htm).
 To prevent the stress and hassle of hunting for good prices on the spot, one could pre-book a rental car online in advance.
 Sites that might offer good deals:

 * [Kemwel](http://www.kemwel.com)